VersionClimber/VersionClimber/README.rst

 Case Study 2: simple two packages both in python from conda
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In this example, we consider the same packages that in the previous case study (i.e. scikits-learn and scikit-image), but conda binary versions of the packages will be assemble rather than building the packages from github.
+In this example, we consider the same packages that in the previous case study (i.e. scikit-learn and scikit-image), but conda binary versions of the packages will be assembled rather than building the packages from github.

 ::